 Against the backdrop of economic uncertainty from COVID-19, getting your credit score in tip-top condition has become more important than ever.
 Managing your credit history and boosting your credit score is an opportunity for you to demonstrate to a potential lender that you’re financially responsible.
 Your credit score has also started to play a role in your employment, mobile phone contract, insurance and bank accounts.

 If you have a low credit score and a limited history, you are at risk of higher interest rates when you apply for credit cards and loans.
 It may even impact your ability to borrow money in the first place as the lender needs evidence that you have a proven track record of managing your finances sensibly and making repayments on time.
 That’s not the case with Salad Money, however.
-We offer NHS employees fair and affordable loans using data collected from Open Banking, rather than using your credit score.
+We offer NHS and public sector workers fair and affordable loans using data collected from Open Banking, rather than using your credit score.

 A high credit score means traditional lenders will consider you low risk and therefore you’re more likely to be approved for credit.
 This can positively impact your future where freedom over your finances is concerned.

 Here’s what you need to know about your credit score and how to achieve some quick wins when it comes to its improvement.

 There are a number of different factors that can affect the algorithm that calculates your credit score.
 These include whether or not you’ve ever missed a payment, the length of your credit history and how much new credit you have.
 Your payment history is the most important factor in credit scoring and even one missed payment can have a negative impact on your score.
 When a lender considers your application, they want to be sure you’ll pay back your debt on time.

 How long does it take to improve your credit score?